Skip to content

 Noemia is a self-taught artist who transforms discarded materials like milk cartons into art, reflecting her thrifty mindset and Brazilian heritage.
 She addresses environmental issues and gender dynamics, highlighting strength that emerges from challenging circumstances.

-Noemia’s Learning Cohort
+Noemia’s Learning Cohorts

 Collaborative Seed Grant 2023-24